 The final feature to be aware of is the mount on which the instrument sits.
 For a beginner, go for as sturdy a mount as possible.
 Mechanical parts tend to slacken with use.
 Some of the best instruments use a simple camera-style tripod and mount.
 Used at low magnifications these mounts can provide excellent views for beginners.
-A starter scope such as the 'Infinity' scope, see below, can be cradled in your arms.
+A starter scope such as the 'Infinity' scope can be cradled in your arms.
 The better beginning mounts are 'equatorial' and make tracking the moving sky easier.
 A common mount is the Chinese EQ3 mount which is quite adequate for a beginner and will last.

-The following instruments can be ordered from suppliers found within the pages of Astronomy Now magazine.
+A wide range of instruments can be ordered from suppliers found within the pages of Astronomy Now magazine.
 It is impossible to make any recommendation.
 They will all offer images of the Moon's features, show that Saturn has a ring system and that Jupiter has four bright moons.
 They will not resolve Saturn's rings into distinct bands and they will not show detailed features on the surface of Jupiter.
-Prices are a guide and reflect the 2004 market.
-Remember, this is just an example of what you can find.